Will-Banksy/searchlight/README.md

 ## Scope

-This tool will focus on carving non-fragmented and in-order fragmented files, as this makes up the most significant proportion of files according to a study in 2021 by Vincent van der Meer, Hugo Jonker and Jeroen van den Bos.
+This tool will focus on carving non-fragmented and in-order fragmented files, as this makes up the most significant proportion of files (Vincent van der Meer, Hugo Jonker and Jeroen van den Bos, 2021).
 Although the framework won't mandate a specific carving/reconstruction strategy or focus.

 Additionally, the following file formats are in scope (more may be added, it is unlikely any will be removed):